Mourners honor Andrew Brown Jr. amid protests over his death

-Amid ongoing protests over the fatal shooting of Andrew Brown Jr. by North Carolina sheriff’s deputies, loved ones and supporters of the 42-year-old Black man marched on Sunday afternoon to a museum for a public viewing of his body and memorial service.
+(NEW YORK) — Amid ongoing protests over the fatal shooting of Andrew Brown Jr. by North Carolina sheriff's deputies, loved ones and supporters of the 42-year-old Black man are expected to march on Sunday afternoon to a museum for a public viewing of his body and memorial service.

-The memorial service and public viewing for Brown, who died in a hail of gunfire outside his home on April 21, began at about 3 p.m. at the Museum of the Albemarle in Elizabeth City, North Carolina.
+The memorial service and public viewing for Brown, who died in a hail of gunfire outside his home on April 21, is scheduled to be held from 3 p.m. to 6 p.m. at the Museum of the Albemarle in Elizabeth City, North Carolina.

-The Rev. Greg Drumwright, a civil rights activist in Elizabeth City, led Brown’s family on a march to the memorial service.
+The Rev. Greg Drumwright, a civil rights activist in Elizabeth City, said he will lead Brown's family on a march to the memorial service.

 "Elizabeth City is really standing tall in this moment," Drumwright told ABC station WTVD in Raleigh-Durham.